AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

 These are made accessible through the API in order for you to present to the user.

-- Use `intervals()` to access the next series of opening hours for a place
+- Use `intervals()` to access the next series of opening hours for a place.
+Use this to present the next Openning hours to a user
-- Use `forDays()` to query a range of dates for opening hours for a place
+- Use `forDays()` to query a range of dates for opening hours for a place.
+Use this to present a weeks worth of opening hours, or possibly more (such as a calendar).

 ```graphql
 # Query the place opening hours (where available), as well as the timezone